 1. Visit the Coca-Cola Store

-2. Characters in Flight
+2. Soar Via Characters in Flight

-Soaring 400 feet into the air in the world’s largest tethered helium balloon is an experience families won’t soon forget.
-Characters in Flight holds up to 29 guests per ride and gives passengers breathtaking views of the surrounding Disney Springs areas.
+The balloon basket holds up to 29 guests per ride and offers breathtaking views of the surrounding Disney Springs area.
 This exhilarating ride can be found on the West Side of Disney Springs, near Splitsville.

 3. Eat Dessert First

 If bowling isn’t really your thing, there is also live music and dancing to add to the excitement of the evening.

-5. The LEGO Store
+5. Play at the LEGO Store

-The Disney Springs LEGO Store is a great place for kids to unleash their creativity (and for parents to take a load off)!
-Bricks are free to build and play with; no purchase is necessary to play.
+The Disney Springs LEGO Store is a great place for kids to unleash their creativity (and for parents to take a load off) .Bricks are free to build and play with; no purchase is necessary to play.

 6. Eat Your Heart Out

 Another fun aspect of Disney Springs is the incredible variety of dining options.
 Families can choose upscale eats or quick bites, and either option will satisfy the desire for more than “the usual.”
-Kids will especially love the interactive restaurants like Rainforest Cafe and T-Rex Cafe.
+My kids especially love the interactive restaurants like Rainforest Cafe and T-Rex Cafe.

-Part of the fun of Disney Springs is the unique ways guests can travel to and from the area.
-For a fee, guests can take a 20 minute tour of the area in one of the vintage Amphicars docked next to The BOATHOUSE restaurant.
+That ride is an extra fee and definitely qualifies as a splurge.
 For no extra cost, guests can board a ferry boat in Disney Springs and be transported to select resorts (and vice versa).
 Often times, it’s the simple things, like a casual boat ride, that are the most fun for families.

-8. Specialty Stores
+8. Browse the Specialty Stores

+Disney Style offers all the popular items seen on the Disney Style Instagram page.
 Once Upon a Toy has a cool Mr. Potato Head building center where kids can build their own Mr. Potato Head, but don’t necessarily have to make a purchase.
 In the Galactic Outpost, Star Wars fans can build a lightsaber or droid to take home.

-9. Rides at Disney Springs
+9. Kid Friendly Rides at Disney Springs

 While these rides are low on thrills, they are high on making little ones smile.
 My girls always loved riding these when they were smaller.
 I miss how excited they used to get riding what seemed like simple rides at the time.

-10. The VOID VR Experience
+10. NBA Experience

 11. Character Dining Outside the Parks

 For a low stress, budget-friendly character dining option, make the short walk over from Disney Springs to the Wyndham Lake Buena Vista.
-On Tuesdays, Thursdays, and Saturdays, dine with classic Disney characters during breakfast hours in their gorgeous Lakeview Restaurant.
+On Tuesdays, Thursdays, and Saturdays, dine with classic Disney characters during breakfast hours in the gorgeous Lakeview Restaurant.